hoax/Turing/README.md

 Compile
 -------
- make all
+To compile run `make all`

-The binaries can be built with debug information by setting the option withDebug make all withDebug=1
+The binaries can also be built with debug information by setting the option withDebug `make all withDebug=1`

 Usage
 -----